 - Remove all heavy winter clothing and storage baskets you may not need in warmer months to give your entryway a clean slate.

-- Add art that features greenery to bring the outside in in anticipation of summer.
+- Add art that features greenery to bring the outside in anticipation of summer.
 A vase filled with tall branches works well, too.

 - Remove heavy doormats and replace with lighter runners.
 No one needs to see a dirty doormat when it's warm and sunny outside.